I-4-2-20.Evidentiary Documents (Exhibits)

 The CRA will ensure there is an exhibit list in all cases.
 When there is no exhibit list, or there is only a proposed exhibit list, the CRA will prepare the exhibit list in final form.

-Additionally, when there is no finalized exhibit list, CRA should provide feedback to the branch that reviewed the claim at the request for review level.
-To provide feedback, the CRA will send an email (noting the claimant, Social Security number, and a brief description of the issue) to the CCPRB chief and CCPRB Division Director.
-The CCPRB Division Director will provide appropriate feedback to the Division Director of the reviewing branch.
+Additionally, when there is no finalized exhibit list, the CRA should notify the CCPRB branch chief and division director, who will provide feedback to the branch that reviewed the claim at the request for review level.
+To provide feedback, the CRA will send an email (noting the claimant, Social Security number, and a brief description of the issue) to the CCPRB chief and CCPRB division director.
+The CCPRB division director will provide appropriate feedback to the division director of the reviewing branch.

 2. Missing Exhibits